-Does this child have opportunities for direct instruction in the child's primary language/mode ofcommunication?YesNoIf yes, please describe these opportunities.
+Does this child have opportunities for direct instruction in the child's primary language/mode of communication?
+Yes No

-Will this child have adult language models who communicate in the child's preferredlanguage/communication mode?
-Please provide details as needed.YesNoIf yes, please describe these opportunities.YesYes
+Will this child have adult language models who communicate in the child's preferred language/communication mode?
+Please provide details as needed.
+Yes No If yes, please describe these opportunities.